Hassan Jeru-Ahmed

-Hassan Jeru-Ahmed (born Albert Roy Osborne; March 9, 1924 – July 21, 2011) was a Black power, Black separatist and anti-drug activist and politician who founded the Blackman's Volunteer Army of Liberation as well as the offshoot Blackman’s Community Development Center.
+Hassan Jeru-Ahmed (born Albert Roy Osborne; March 9, 1924 – July 21, 2011) was an American Black power, Black separatist and anti-drug activist and politician who founded the Blackman's Volunteer Army of Liberation as well as the offshoot Blackman's Community Development Center.
 He also ran for delegate of District of Columbia's at-large congressional district in 1972.

 Biography

 Early life

 Albert Osborne was born in 1924 in Washington, D.C., and attended Shaw Junior High School until he dropped out at the age of 17 after being imprisoned for robbery.
 He became addicted to heroin and was incarcerated for property crimes first at the National Training School for Boys and then at the Federal Correctional Institution, Petersburg.
 During World War II, he was drafted into the United States Army Air Forces, serving in both the European and Pacific theaters.
 He also visited North Africa, and later stated that the people there gave him the name Hassan.
 At the end of the war, he returned to D.C. and briefly ran a delicatessen, was placed under psychiatric hold in 1950, and returned to jail for check fraud in 1957.
 During this stint in prison, he encountered the ideology of Elijah Muhammad, Marcus Garvey, and Malcolm X. His wife was also murdered during one of his sentences.
 In 1962, upon his release from prison, he became a wig salesman during a time when yak-hair wigs were very popular among blacks in Washington, D.C.